 The backyard is kind of in the shape of a big triangle and this is the tip of it.
 The far back corner of the yard and looking towards our house.
 We were fortunate that the neighbors and surrounding neighborhoods had fences that enclosed the back sides of our lot.
 So, we just needed to worry about fencing the front and the street side (the other side of the house).

 This is the front door again, so you can see the “side yard” we’re working with.
 The side yard wraps around the back of the house and eventually leads to the larger backyard area.
+UPDATE: Check out the raised garden beds we added here.

 This side yard has an existing retaining wall that steps up the street level.